UCL-ARC/hpc-spack/spacksites/README.md

 - `spacksites/spacksites -h` - view the spacksite command help:

 ## Personal spack config - ignored
-Spack has config settings at several priorty level.
+`spack` has config settings at several priorty level.
 Personal, user, config overrides that in a site.
 Our sites will be administered by several operators, so for clarity and avoiding mistakes, user congfiguration files are ignored by spacksites and also when activating spack in your shell with `spacksites spack-set-up-env ...`.
 This is done by setting the environment variable `SPACK_DISABLE_LOCAL_CONFIG`; this does not happen if you set up spack in the shell yourself without that - so be aware.
 The setting also overrides the system scope spack config.

+## Other shell environment variables
+`spacksites` passes `HPC_SPACK_ROOT` to spack.
+This is a reference to the root of this git repo and allows its use in paths in `spack` config files to point to items in this repo.
+In particular repos.yaml copied to new sites uses it to point to the `spack` package repo in this git repo.
+Use of ordinary `spack` commands without this variable being set may cause an error when trying to access our homebuilt `spack` packages in `hpc-spack/repos`.

 ## Shell environment scripts at `spacksites/process-env-scripts`
 These scripts relate to the environment of the process/shell in which spacksite and spack commands are run.
 This environment is not to be confused with a spack environment.
 The scripts put in place spack's dependencies.
 Those are a system compiler that it can use to compile its first compiler and a sensible version of python to run spack and spacksites.
 The suffices of hte filenames of these scripts identifying the operating system are there to help spacksites work out of the box.
 Rhel-7.8 is for UCL ARC clusters and Ubuntu-20.04 is to allow development on a laptop, in particular the author's, using WSL.
 Extra scripts may have to be provided for other operating systems / the base of installed system packages, in particular if they are lacking in the aforementioned dependencies.